AlmogHaviv/MyFitnessWebApp/install.md

    cd backend
-   python -m venv venv # Run only once! source venv/bin/activate  # On Windows: venv\Scripts\activate pip install -r requirements.txt # If you are on MacOS, remove the winkerberos line from requirements.txt before running this command.Add commentMore actions
+   python -m venv venv # Run only once! source venv/bin/activate  # On Windows: venv\Scripts\activate pip install -r requirements.txt # If you are on MacOS, remove the winkerberos line from requirements.txt before running this command.
    ```

 3. **Configure MongoDB:**